-Anoxic Limestone Drains (ALDs) are basically buried beds of limestone aggregate.
-Often the aggregate is wrapped or covered by a geotextile fabric to keep dirt out.
-By wrapping and burying the limestone aggregate, aeration (oxygen) can be essentially eliminated; thus, substantially preventing coating of the limestone by iron precipitates.
-The mine drainage is also intercepted and conveyed to the ALD anoxically (without oxygen).
-In addition, alkalinity production is much more significant in an Anoxic Limestone Drain due to trapping and increasing the concentration of dissolved carbon dioxide within the mine water.
-The carbon dioxide makes the water more aggressive in dissolving the limestone.
+The Mine Drainage Collection & Conveyance System was installed by the PA Turnpike Commission during construction of the Findlay Connector.
+The collection system consists of collection pipes installed to capture the drainage from the abandoned underground Clinton No. 1 Mine.
+The captured mine water is then conveyed to the site by a pipe with alkaline bedding.
+The collection system and conveyance pipe functions somewhat like an Anoxic Limestone Drain (ALD) which are basically buried beds of limestone aggregate.
+In traditional passive treatment, by burying the limestone aggregate, aeration and associated oxidation can be essentially eliminated; thus, substantially preventing coating of the limestone by iron precipitates.
+In addition, alkalinity production is much more significant in an Anoxic Limestone Drain due to trapping and increasing the concentration of dissolved carbon dioxide within the water.
 Once discharged from the ALD, the water becomes oxygenated which allows the iron to form solids and precipitate out of solution within a settling pond or wetland.
-Although the ALD can be a valuable component for the treatment of acidic mine drainage, it is generally not suitable for waters with concentrations of dissolved aluminum or ferric iron greater than 1 mg/L, as solids can form which could then be retained in the ALD and create plugging problems.
-Oxic Limestone Drains (OLDs) are buried, or partially buried, beds of limestone; however, the mine water and/or the limestone bed contain dissolved oxygen.
-Often OLDs will have a flushing mechanism to remove metal precipitates from the aggregate in order to prevent plugging of the component.
+Although the ALD can be a valuable component for the treatment of acidic mine drainage, it is generally not suitable for waters with concentrations of dissolved aluminum greater than 1 mg/L or where there is significant ferric iron, as solids can be formed and retained in the ALD to create plugging problems.
+Eventually, the limestone within the collection system will become consumed or plugged with metals which may result in the influent water quality becoming more acidic with higher metal concentration.
+The vertical flow ponds were designed with this possibility in mind so that they would be able to produce enough alkalinity if/when this were to occur.